bcgov/nr-pies/docs/spec/types/primitives.md

 time.

-If the time is specified, such as when either the `time` or `date-time` formats are used, the time representations shall be aligned to UTC time.
+If the time is specified, such as when either the `time` or `date-time` formats are used, the time representations shall be encoded in UTC time.
 Reference the
 [JSON Schema documentation](https://json-schema.org/understanding-json-schema/reference/string#dates-and-times) for more specific examples.